 - Next, you are going to add your YubiKeys.
-Still in Login Approvals, under Security Keys, click Add Key, and then click Continue.
+Still in Login Approvals, To the right of Security Keys, click Setup.

 - Insert your YubiKey into a USB port of your computer (if it isn't already inserted), wait for the YubiKey to blink, and tap the YubiKey.